michaelwest/michaelwest.github.io/posts/simplednd.md

 - The "relevant ability" can be chosen by the DM but guidelines are:
   - STR: Lifting, carrying, pushing, breaking, jumping, climbing, wrestling
   - DEX: Balancing, sneaking, hiding (character or object), stealing, lockpicking/trap disabling
-  - INT: Recognising, perceiving, finding, healing
+  - INT: Recognising, perceiving, finding, healing, magic (including disabling magic traps)
   - CHA: Interacting, deceiving, performing, persuading
 - Passive checks (e.g. does the party notice something) can be taken by the DM, with 10 + relevant ability against the DC.